reactjs/react.dev/content/blog/2017-12-15-improving-the-repository-infrastructure.md

 ### Branching Strategy {#branching-strategy}

 Most of the time spent in the old release process was due to our branching strategy.
-The `master` branch was assumed to be unstable and would often contain breaking changes.
+The `main` branch was assumed to be unstable and would often contain breaking changes.
 Releases were done from a `stable` branch, and changes were manually cherry-picked into this branch prior to a release.
 We had [tooling to help automate](https://github.com/facebook/react/pull/7330) some of this process, but it was still [pretty complicated to use](https://github.com/facebook/react/blob/b5a2a1349d6e804d534f673612357c0be7e1d701/scripts/release-manager/Readme.md).

-As of version 16, we now release from the `master` branch.
+As of version 16, we now release from the `main` branch.
 Experimental features and breaking changes are allowed, but must be hidden behind [feature flags](https://github.com/facebook/react/blob/cc52e06b490e0dc2482b345aa5d0d65fae931095/packages/shared/ReactFeatureFlags.js) so they can be removed during the build process.
 The new flat bundles and dead code elimination make it possible for us to do this without fear of leaking unwanted code into open source builds.

 ### Automated Scripts {#automated-scripts}

-After changing to a stable `master`, we created a new [release process checklist](https://github.com/facebook/react/issues/10620).
+After changing to a stable `main`, we created a new [release process checklist](https://github.com/facebook/react/issues/10620).
 Although much simpler than the previous process, this still involved dozens of steps and forgetting one could result in a broken release.

 To address this, we created a new [automated release process](https://github.com/facebook/react/pull/11223) that is [much easier to use](https://github.com/facebook/react/tree/main/scripts/release#react-release-script) and has several built-in checks to ensure that we release a working build.
 The new process is split into two steps: _build_ and _publish_.
 Here's what it looks like the first time you run it: